Bob Wiltfong

 Wiltfong has won 4 regional, individual Emmys for television performance and has been nominated for 14 others.
 He was part of The Daily Show's 2004 winning submission for the prestigious Peabody Award and was featured on the election year wrap up DVD put out by Comedy Central.
 He was a member of Neutrino, an improv comedy team in New York City.
-Additionally, Wiltfong has been featured in national commercials for AOL, Microsoft, Staples, Domino's Pizza and other corporate interests.
+Additionally, Wiltfong has been featured in national commercials for AOL, Microsoft, Staples, Domino's Pizza and is the recurring character Chet Wallum on "It's Always Sunny in Philadelphia".